Ben Garrity: Port Vale

 New manager Darren Moore appointed Garrity as the club captain in August 2024.
 He signed a one-year contract extension later in the month.
 He was named on the EFL Team of the Week after scoring both goals against Salford City on the opening day of the 2024–25 season.
 He was deployed in a more defensive role as the season progressed, however, playing in a central midfield partnership with Ryan Croasdale.
 He started the first 14 league games of the campaign before being sidelined through injury at the end of October.
 The team struggled in his absence, and by December they had won just two of the 24 league games that Garrity was not involved in since promotion had been achieved in 2022.
 He returned to start four games in January and scored in a win against Newport County as the Vale also returned to good form.
 However, he was sidelined again the following month after sustaining an ankle injury.
 He scored five goals in 29 league games throughout the campaign, helping the team to secure an automatic promotion place.

 Garrity missed the opening four matches of the 2025–26 season due to a recurrence of his ankle injury towards the end of pre-season.
 He struggled for form as he was played in a deeper role and lacked full fitness following his return from injury.
+He was named on EFL Team of the Week for his "dynamic play" in a 0–0 draw with Wycombe Wanderers on 15 November.
+New manager Jon Brady said in February that he saw Garrity as an attacking number eight.
+However, Garrity had missed December and January due to injury and aggravated the injury in early February after playing two games, leading to another spell on the sidelines.
+He made 22 league starts in the 2025–26 season, which culminated in relegation.
+He was the only out of contract player to be offered a new deal.
+The club announced that he had signed the two-year contract on 27 May, with Brady stating he "represents everything we want Port Vale to be".

+He was absent from pre-season friendly games in July 2026 as Brady felt it best to build his fitness up with a "slower process" owing to his recent injury problems.
+Garrity stated that "I need to realise sometimes that maybe I can't play when I am feeling something".